Helicopter makes emergency landing on Fort Lauderdale street

-FORT LAUDERDALE, Fla. - A small helicopter made an emergency landing on a downtown street during rush hour Wednesday in Fort Lauderdale, officials said.
+FORT LAUDERDALE, Fla. - A small helicopter made an emergency landing on a downtown street during rush hour Wednesday in Fort Lauderdale.

 Video from Sky 10 showed the small craft -- a Schweizer 269C-1 -- sitting in the middle of Second Street.
 The tail section could be seen laying a few yards away from the helicopter.